tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Getting started/Log in/_index.md

 Follow the next steps to log in your PayU account.

 1. Go to www.payu.com.
-At the top right corner, you find the option to log in.
-For merchants in Colombia, this option is called _PayU Login_.<br>Alternatively, you can go directly to https://merchants.payulatam.com/.
+At the top right corner, you find the option to log in.<br>Alternativamente, você pode ir diretamente https://merchants.payulatam.com/.

 ![PrintScreen](/assets/Login1_en.png)